Overview

 Pursuant to the modified agreement, qualifying organizations had to have provided business assistance, agricultural education, technical support, or advocacy services to Native American farmers or ranchers prior to November 1, 2010, to support and promote their continued engagement in agriculture, and had to be a recognized non-profit organization, or an instrumentality of a state or federally recognized tribe.

 The largest number of projects funded support infrastructure or large equipment purchases, ranging from irrigation projects, to purchasing large farm equipment to be shared by small producers, to building facilities needed to link producers to markets, while other projects focus on providing technical assistance or training.
 Other approved proposals include regranting to smaller organizations, Community Development Financial Institutions (CDFIs) or similar institutions planning to make loans to farmers or ranchers, as well as addressing legal needs, public policy, or other advocacy on behalf of Native farmers and ranchers and providing scholarships or education to Native American students in agricultural fields.
-A complete list of the projects approved for funding is available here.
+See a complete list of the projects approved for funding.

 Given the great need for resources to support the significant interest in agriculture, the remainder of the settlement funds, currently amounting to approximately $266 million, will go to fund the Native American Agriculture Fund.
 This Trust will be the largest philanthropic institution ever dedicated exclusively to serving the Native American community.
 The Trust, under the leadership of a stellar group of Native American leaders in agriculture, economic development, and philanthropy, who were appointed as Trustees by the Court, and with its initial Executive Director Janie Hipp, will have up to 20 years to distribute funds to non-profit organizations providing business assistance, agricultural education, technical support and advocacy services to Native American farmers and ranchers, to support and promote their continued engagement in agriculture.